Nanolx/NanoDroid/README.md

 Alter Installation
 ==================

-To alter the installation you can create a file in
+To alter the installation you can create the file

-`/data/media/0/.nanmod-setup`
+`/data/media/0/.nanomod-setup`

+on your phone, which can also be accessed / created as

+`/sdcard/.nanomod-setup`

-with the following content
+populate it with the following content

 `nanomod.unsu=1
 nanomod.magisk=1